KeMa-444/heroes/README.md

 - **Exception Handler**

-  Added `ResourceNotFoundException` and `GlobalExceptionHandler` classes for more specific and accurate error/exception handling with the error details provided.
+  Added the `GlobalExceptionHandler` classes for more specific and accurate error/exception handling with the error details provided.

 - **Spring Security**